YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Consent has to connect to the actual operation.
 It should cover the treated areas, expected graft range, hairline design, donor limitations, possible staged planning, risks, alternatives, aftercare, and the role of the surgical team.
 For the consent step on the day of surgery, hair transplant consent before surgery explains this in more detail.

 If a patient has only received cheerful booking replies, that is not enough.
 Consent should be anchored to the surgical plan.
-It should not appear for the first time when the patient is tired, already in the clinic, and emotionally committed to going ahead.
+A useful coordinator reply says the medical point will be confirmed with the surgeon, or that the surgeon has reviewed it and this is the answer.
+It should also be understandable in the patient’s language.
+Consent should not appear for the first time when the patient is tired, already in the clinic, and emotionally committed to going ahead.

 Mixed answers deserve a pause, not a faster deposit

 The most common mistake is to answer confusion with speed.
-The patient sees mixed messages, then sends a deposit quickly because the clinic says the date may disappear.
+A patient sees mixed messages, then sends a deposit quickly because the clinic says the date may disappear.
 That is backwards.
-The more unclear the messages are, the slower the commitment should become.
+If money or flights are already paid, the answer is still not to rush the surgery.
+Ask for the written plan, role map, and options before adding more commitment.

 The pages on hair transplant deposits before booking and hair transplant booking pressure are relevant here.
-A deposit should follow clarity.
-It should not be used to force clarity later.
+If another clinic asks for money before travel, its refund and rescheduling terms should also be written before payment, including what happens if health changes, the examination in the clinic changes the graft plan, surgery is postponed, or the patient declines a revised scope.
+Payment should not be used to force clarity later.

 If the patient asks who will do the incisions and receives a different answer every time, that is not a small wording issue.
 If the website says surgeon-led but the message says the doctor only checks the result, clarify it before payment.
 If the channel changes to a different number at the payment stage, verify it through the official route first.